top of page

 • Replacing reactivity with intentional responses

-• Communication skills development (assertiveness, conflict resolution, communicating empathy)
+• Communication skills development (assertiveness, conflict resolution, anger management, communicating empathy)

 • Motivational interviewing skills (reflective listening)